 Why Do You Feel So Tired?
 Causes

 Over 500 Russian doctors found that nearly all their patients (1,000s of people) with this complain ("Why am I always so tired?") suffer from low body oxygen levels due to too fast and too deep breathing patterns.
-These MDs suggested that the central cause of feeling so tired is low oxygen levels in body and
+These MDs suggested that the central cause of feeling so tired is low oxygen levels in body and brain cells.

 Most modern people always (24/7) have low body oxygenation.
 Let us consider why.